Fischer 2019-2020 preview / picking

 Base Material: Cold vs Plus vs C-Special

 - Cold: Fischer cold skis use their A5 base material and are stamped accordingly on the tips of the skis.
 The A5 base has a higher level of graphite in the base material to deal with friction from cold snow and mechanical interlock, in addition to static cling from dry cold snow.
-We have found the A5 base to be great not only in the mountain west but in the Midwest and East.
+We have found the A5 base to be great in the mountain west but a little more fickle in the Midwest and East.
 With the higher humidity, even in colder conditions, the Plus base outperforms the Cold base.
 But when the Cold base runs, it really shines.

 - Plus: The Plus base material from Fischer is known as their 28 base.
 This is one of the best, if not the best, base materials in the industry.
 Very tolerant to a wide range of conditions.
 Also, it is very resilient to abuse from consumers with too hot of an iron.
 The 28 material is mostly clear but a small amount of graphite is added to reduce static and fiction forces… this small amount of graphite in the base composition is enough to tint the material all black.
 The 28 base can be hardened with enough cold wax to handle extreme cold as long as some humidity is present.
 If it is very cold and dry or extremely dry, the cold base is a better choice.
 The 28 base can also handle snow temps into the 40s and even 50s… in these conditions, a fresher stonegrind will help immensely.

 - C-Special: Fischer wet snow base material is devoid of any graphite so the color of the base reflects the graphics on the bottom side of the ski… which looks pretty cool!
 Removing graphite helps with dirt accumulation in wet/dirty conditions.
 We have success with the C-Special base material in temps above 40.
 If in the 30s, the Plus base seems a little better and has a lower liability.
 But if you are looking for a water ski, C-Special is the right choice.